Statement of Intent for Promoting Equality

-At Annfield Plain Junior School we are committed to equality.
-We aim for every pupil to fulfil their potential no matter what their needs.
-We believe in positive intervention; removing barriers to learning; raising expectations and levels of achievement; and working with other agencies in order to provide a positive educational experience for all of our pupils, including those with a special educational need or disability.
+At Annfield Plain Junior School, we are committed to equality.
+We aim for every pupil to fulfil their potential, no matter what their needs.
+We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement, as well as working with other agencies in order to provide a positive, educational experience for all of our pupils, including those with a special educational need or disability.
 Our School is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.

 We aim to:

 - Provide a secure and accessible environment in which all our children can flourish and in which all contributions are considered and valued;

 - Include and value the contribution of all families to our understanding of equality and diversity;

 - Provide positive non-stereotyping information about gender roles, diverse ethnic and cultural groups and disabled people;

 - Improve our knowledge and understanding of issues of anti-discriminatory practice, promoting equality and valuing diversity;